Top-rated movers to make your Austin to Phoenix move easy

 - Phoenix’s population is about 65% greater than Austin.

-- Phoenix's public transportation has a score of 6 out of 10 versus Austin's lower score of 5.
+- Phoenix’s public transportation score of 6 out of 10 is higher than Austin’s score of 5.

-- Both Phoenix and Austin have the same bike-friendliness score of 54 out of 100, meaning Phoenix is about as safe for cyclists as Austin.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Phoenix and Austin have similar bike-friendliness scores (54 vs 56), meaning Phoenix is about as safe for cyclists as Austin.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Phoenix’s crime rate is higher than Austin with a score of 53.06 compared to Austin’s 42.91.
 This means that Phoenix neighborhoods are safer than 53.06% of all U.S. neighborhoods, and Austin neighborhoods are safer than 42.91%.